 - Measure out the area needed in your yard – see your garden map for square footage.

 - Give your garden at least 12” of additional space on the front and sides.

 - Using your garden map, measure enough space for each plant, and lay out your plants.
-Each circle represents a mature perennial plant – resist the urge to place young plants too close together.
+Each circle represents a mature perennial plant – resist the urge to place young plants too close together!

-Each Pre-Planned Garden comes with a Garden Map that will provide you with a layout for the optimal planting arrangement.
-If you need to make adjustments for your unique garden space, that's not a problem!
+- If you need to make adjustments for your unique garden space, that's not a problem!
 Generally, the best strategy for designing a garden is to plant your tallest plants in the back, and transition to lower plants in the middle, and lowest plants and groundcover in the front.
 That way, you’ll be able to see all of your plants in bloom.

 Prepare Your Soil